Khmelnytskyi: History

+Ancient, medieval and early modern eras

 The city foundation date is uncertain.
 The territory where Khmelnytskyi is situated has been inhabited for a very long time.
 Many archaeological discoveries have been made in the city suburbs.
 For example, to the East of Lezneve district, there was a settlement from the Bronze Age 2000 B.C., and from Scythian times from 7–3 century B.C.
 The first mention of the city was written with Cyrillic alphabet.
 The earliest known mention in historical sources was in 1431, when it was known as Płoskirów (Ploskirov, Плоскиров) and was part of the Kingdom of Poland.
-It was a royal city.
+It was a royal city of Poland, administratively located in the Podolian Voivodeship in the Lesser Poland Province.

-Polish rule was briefly interrupted by the Ottomans between 1672 and 1699.
-During this period, it was a subdivision of Mejibuji sanjak in Podolia Eyalet as Poloskiruf.
-After the Second Partition of Poland in 1793, the city was annexed by the Russian Empire and was renamed Proskurov (Проскурoв).
-According to the Russian census of 1897, Proskurov with a population of 22,855 was the fifth largest city of Podolia after Kamianets-Podilskyi, Uman, Vinnytsia and Balta.
-In 1920 it became part of Soviet Ukraine.
-In 1954 the city was finally renamed Khmelnytskyi (Хмельницький) in the honor of the 300th anniversary of a treaty negotiated by Bohdan Khmelnytsky.